The Heckscher Foundation for Children

 The Heckscher Foundation for Children is a New York City-focused private foundation that provides grants to underserved New York City youth.
-Often, the foundation's grant-giving takes the form of program support, capacity-building, capital projects and general operating support.
+Often, the foundation's grant-giving takes the form of program support, capacity-building, and general operating support.

 Mission

-The Heckscher Foundation directs its resources to "level the playing field" for needy youth by providing access to education, job training, social services and experiences that make for a richer, more forward-reaching life.
+The Heckscher Foundation seeks to level the playing field for underprivileged youth.
+It focuses on “inflection point” funding within a venture philanthropy framework.
+The Foundation considers specific obstacles that keep underserved youth from realizing their full potential and identifies key junctures, or inflection points, where grants might change the course of their lives.
+From there, the Foundation looks for innovative programs, partnerships, and solutions that address those junctures, and are grounded in positive, long-term outcomes, dividing giving into four main categories: Catalytic Giving, Strategic Partnerships, Targeted Problem Solving, and Proven Models.